thuguerre/WebSiteQuickAddingForTodoist/PROJECT_LOCAL_SETUP.md

 MacOS Users can use [this article](https://medium.com/@mamk2118/setting-up-environment-variables-in-macos-mojave-and-mac-os-catalina-27ea1bb032f3) to set their environment variables.

-Regarding the extension part, the `TODOIST_CLIENT_ID` is automatically retrieved from API when launched.
+By default, Browser Extension will automatically retrieve the `TODOIST_CLIENT_ID` from API when launched.

 Both environment variables are required to launch Unit Tests AND to package the Java API, as they are injected in `appengine-web.xml` to make it working on Google Cloud Platform environment. *Yes, finally, the .war file contains a file with credentials values, but I did not find yet how to set Environment Variables on AppEngine Java 8 in another way.*